 In 2020, EPA clarified lead agency oversight responsibilities with the LARWQCB former Benchmark facility source area.
 USEPA is the lead agency for the Shallow Zone South interim groundwater remedy while the LARWQCB is lead oversight agency for source control remediation at the former Benchmark facility and adjacent properties.

 In 2021, Northrop began construction activities of the Shallow Zone South Remedy.
+It is anticipated that Northrop will finish construction in 2023.

 Intermediate Zone Remedy